From April 2023 to November 2024 one or two weekend a month

 • To teach principles of pathophysiology of pain and neuronal transmission.

-• To be able to distinguish character, type, origin, and theories of pain such as the Gate control theory of pain.
+• To be able to distinguish character, type, origin, and theories of pain

 • To teach various types of infiltration and block anesthesia.